kruize/autotune-results/techempower/experiment-4/README.md

 Quarkus tunable quarkus.datasource.jdbc.initial-size is set same as quarkus.datasource.jdbc.min-size to avoid min-size being picked with default when min-size is set higher than initial-size.
 Hotspot tunable ParallelGCThreads set same as ConcGCThreads to avoid JVM exit when ParallelGCThreads are less than ConcGCThreads.

-- Fourth best configuration is considered as that configuration generated best response time along with lesser memory usage.
 - Trial 59 is considered as the best configuration from the experiment.
 - Comparing the best configuration with the baseline (where no configuration is set),
 	- Throughput improved by ~18.96%